 Day 1: Arrive Broadford

-Today you arrive in the town of Broadford, reachable from Glasgow by bus (6 hours) or rental car (4 hours).
+Today you arrive in Broadford, reachable from Glasgow by bus (6 hours) or rental car (4h).
 Accommodation in B&Bs, hostels, or hotels.

-A warm-up walk including the cliffs of the Suisnish Peninsula, and the abandoned villages of Suisnish and Boreraig – victims of the Highland Clearances, part of Skye’s darker history.
+A warm-up walk, including the Suisnish Peninsula cliffs, and the abandoned villages of Suisnish and Boreraig – victims of the Highland Clearances, part of Skye’s darker history.
 You will enjoy some fine views of Bla Bheinn to the north.
-B&B accommodation in Torrin or transfer back to Broadford, depending on availability.
+Transfer back to Broadford.

 Today you will start with a walk offering some great views of Bla Bheinn.
 You will follow a mix of tarmac sections with old footpaths and some good tracks.
 Further on along the coastal path, you will enjoy great views of Eigg, Rum and Knoydart, another abandoned village, with a finish at the picturesque village of Elgol.
-B&B accommodation in Elgol or transfer back to Broadford, depending on availability.
+Transfer back to Broadford.

 The start of the walk is along a good coastal path, with a couple of river crossings where your feet might get wet.
-The latter part of the walk is along a very quiet coastal road, with a finish in Portree, the largest village on Skye.
-Accommodation in B&Bs, hotels or hostels.
+The latter part of the walk is along a tranquil coastal road, with a finish in Portree, the largest village on Skye.

 Today you will enjoy a fabulous clifftop walk.
 A start from near the centre of Portree soon gives way to spectacular cliffs.
 Most of the day is spent along the clifftops; all of them give you fabulous views to the Storr to the north, the Cuillin to the south, and the mainland mountains over the sea to the east.
 Transfer back to Portree for a second night.

 After a transfer from Portree, you will start on one of the finest ridge walks in Scotland – but note that this is a very demanding walk with no easy escape routes.
 You start with an ascent through fantastic rock formations to the Storr (highest point in north Skye), then look forward to a long day of steady ups and downs along the cliff tops.
-All day you will enjoy fine views to the mainland mountains, and finish close to the rock formations at the Quiraing.
-Accommodation at hotel, hostel or B&Bs.
+All-day you will enjoy fine views to the mainland mountains, and finish close to the rock formations at the Quiraing.

 A final day of fine coastal walking – a mixture of beach and clifftops, with a few short excursions across the open moors.
 You may get your feet wet at one of the several river crossings.
-At the end of the day, an old coastguard hut has one of the best views in Scotland, and guards the route for a scramble onto the headland Rubha Hunish, the northermost point of Skye, and a short distance from the end of the walk near Duntulm Castle.
-Transfer back to Flodigarry for accommodation.
+At the end of the day, an old coastguard hut has one of Scotland’s best views and guards the route for a scramble onto the headland Rubha Hunish, the northernmost point of Skye a short distance from the end of the walk near Duntulm Castle.
+Public transport from Rubha Hunish to Flodigarry for accommodation.

 Day 9: Departure

-From Flodigarry, Stagecoach run several buses daily to Portree, from where you can take the Cityllink bus south.
+From Flodigarry, Stagecoach run several buses daily to Portree, from where you can take the City link bus south.